JudiniLabs/code-gpt-docs/docs/tutorial-basics/configuration.md

 ### Experimental

-This section showcases experimental features 🧪 that are in the development phase
+This section showcases experimental features 🧪 that are in the development phase.

 - `React Sandbox`: Experiment with React components through interaction or image upload.